Kelsey Hall Kelsey Hall

 I started this business while living in Ireland and the beautiful wool I knit with is spun in Donegal, Ireland.
 Before I left, I had the chance to get a tour of the Mill and walked through their whole production process - starting with raw wool, through dyeing, blending, carding and spinning, to a finished muli-colour flecked yarn that make all my pieces what they are!!
 Unique and soft as hell!

-Enjoy a visual walkthrough of this process, captured by giddy me tripping over myself with excitement:
+Enjoy a visual walkthrough of this process, captured by giddy me:

 Read More